Mergers and Acquisitions in Poland | M&A Lawyer Poland

 Ray Dalio, the founder of Bridgewater, argues that “pain plus reflection equals progress.”
 The period after closing is often a time of pain: integration of systems, harmonization of procedures, the inevitable conflicts among people who yesterday worked in separate organizations.

-But it is also the moment when all the shortcomings of the due-diligence process reveal themselves.
+But it is also the moment when all the shortcomings of the due diligence process reveal themselves.
 Liabilities that should have been discovered.
-Risks that should have been priced and allocated in the agreement.
+Risks that should have been priced and allocated in the acquisition agreement.
 Indemnification clauses that were never included.

-Since 2006, we have advised on M&A transactions—from initial strategic analysis, through legal and tax due diligence, to negotiation of documentation and post-transaction integration support.
-We know that every merger is different: different objectives, different structures, different risks.
+Since 2006, we have advised on M&A transactions involving Polish companies—from initial strategic analysis, through legal and tax due diligence, to negotiation of documentation and post-acquisition integration support.
+We know that every deal is different: different objectives, different structures, different risks.

-We do not promise that every deal will succeed—that depends on factors beyond our control.
-We promise that our client will enter the transaction with full awareness of what he is buying, what he is risking, and what options he has if reality turns out differently than expected.
+We do not promise that every transaction will succeed—that depends on factors beyond our control.
+We promise that our client will enter the process with full awareness of what he is buying, what he is risking, and what options he has if reality turns out differently than expected.